jeffersongirao/source-ranges-controller/README.md

 ## Requirements
 Source Ranges controller is meant to be run on Kubernetes 1.8+.
-All dependecies have been vendored, so there's no need to any additional download.
+All dependencies have been vendored, so there's no need to any additional download.